Insurance Glossary

 An independent person or organisation whose business it is to find the most appropriate cover for any given customer's risk profile.
 Brokers usually have access to a selected range of specialist insurers and policy types.

-A policy that doesn't expire or require renewal and which remains in place for as long as payment is maintained.
-Unless otherwise amended, the premium stays the same throughout the policy period.
+A policy that doesn't expire or need renewal, and which remains in place for as long as payment is maintained.
+Aside from any mid-term changes, the premium stays the same throughout the life of the policy.
 The opposite of an annual policy which usually expires after 12 months.

-Also known as legal costs.
-The costs of defending your claim in a court of law.
-These will be included in the overall level of cover or paid in addition depending on whether you have an any one claim or an aggregate policy.
+The legal costs of defending your claim in court.
+These are included in the overall level of cover or paid in addition to it, depending on whether you have an any one claim or an aggregate policy.

-This document is included with every policy that has continuous cover.
-It's sent at the start of the policy and re-sent at each anniversary.
-It contains the information you provided about your business and explains what you need to do if any of the noted information changes.
+A document included with every professional insurance policy on continuous cover.
+It's sent at the start of the policy and resent at each anniversary.
+It states the essential information you provided about your business and explains what you need to do if and when any of this information changes.

 Endorsement

-A change to your policy (and also the name of the document sent to you following a change).
+A mid-term amendment that changes the original policy (and also the name of the document sent to you noting this change).

 Excess